 For the love of harvest season!
 The bounty of late summer veggies collide with early fall abundance.
 I love the colors of this season and the variety of vegetables.

 Poblano pepper recipes are among my favorite for late summer and early fall.
-These peppers are mild and are a perfect vehicle for Mexican flavors.
+These peppers are mild, full of flavor and are a perfect vehicle for Mexican flavors.
 So, stuffing poblanos with Mexican spices, black beans, sweet potatoes and quinoa is a natural fit and make a hearty vegetarian and vegan Mexican food main.

 A perfect partner for these vegetarian stuffed poblano peppers is a rich avocado cream.
 It makes these stuffed poblano peppers all the more crave-worthy!

 Ingredients for Vegetarian Stuffed Poblano Peppers

 The key to bold flavors in this poblano pepper recipe are Mexican spices.
 Here’s what you’ll need (see recipe card for details):

 - Smoky Chipotle Powder or Chili Powder – for a touch of smoke and heat.